robenkleene/audio-references/ios/garageband-ios/garageband-ios.md

 - Playing effects after the visual EQ seems to cause problems?
 - When merged tracks sound completely different it's because their volume needs to be adjusted?
+- To select all MIDI notes, just tap the background and a “Select All” contextual item will appear.

 ## Presets